 Since its enactment, some of the provisions of the ACA have yet to be fully implemented, while certain provisions have been subject to judicial, congressional, or executive challenges.
 As a result, there have been delays in the implementation of, and action taken to repeal or replace, certain aspects of the ACA.
 The U.S. Supreme Court has upheld certain key aspects of the legislation, including a tax-based shared responsibility payment imposed on certain individuals who fail to maintain qualifying health coverage for all or part of a year or pay a penalty, which is commonly known as the "individual mandate."
 However, as a result of tax reform legislation passed in December 2017, the Tax Cuts and Jobs Act of 2017, or TCJA, the individual mandate has been eliminated effective January 1, 2019.
 On December 14, 2018, a U.S. District Court Judge in the Northern District of Texas, or the Texas District Court Judge, ruled that the individual mandate is a critical and inseverable feature of the Affordable Care Act, and therefore, because it was repealed as part of the Tax Cuts and Jobs Act of 2017, the remaining provisions of the Affordable Care Act are invalid as well.
-While the Trump Administration and CMS have both stated that the ruling will have no immediate effect, and on December 30, 2018 the Texas District Court Judge issued an order staying the judgment pending appeal, it is unclear how this decision, subsequent appeals and other efforts to repeal and replace the Affordable Care Act will impact the Affordable Care Act and our business.
+The Trump Administration and CMS have both stated that the ruling will have no immediate effect, and on December 30, 2018 the Texas District Court Judge issued an order staying the judgment pending appeal.
+On July 9, 2019, the U.S. Court of Appeals for the Fifth Circuit held a hearing to determine whether certain states and the House of Representatives have standing to appeal the lower court decision, but it is unclear when the appellate court will render its decision on this hearing, and what effect it will have on the status of the ACA.
+Litigation and legislation over the ACA are likely to continue, with unpredictable and uncertain results.
+We will continue to evaluate the effect that the ACA and its possible repeal and replacement has on our business.